 Trams / Subway

-Edinburgh has a new tram system that is great for getting about.
-Glasgow also has a subway.
+Glasgow also has a subway system.
 Both can be good for getting to different areas of the cities.

 Edinburgh’s tram can also get you easily from the airport to the centre of town so if you’re landing there it’s super easy.